Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 If you want to test the VPN first, then we recommend taking advantage of ExpressVPN’s 7-day free trial via the App Store.

-The key difference between the two apps is that NordVPN’s offers more advanced security features, particularly Multi-hop servers which add a further layer of protection to your connections.
+The key differences are that it covers more countries, especially in Africa and the Middle East, and it offers more advanced security features, particularly multi-hop servers that add a further layer of protection to your connections.

 NordVPN’s iPhone app with its prominent map view.